 Check with the French Program Advisors to make sure you are taking the appropriate sequence of courses with Professor Kevin Elstob: Faculty page, or e-mail email@example.com

 CSUS has a foreign language graduation requirement.
-Changes were made in May 2004.
-You now need to show competency at the beginning level in a language other than English.
+See our updated Foreign Language Proficiency page.
+You need to show competency at the beginning level, in a language other than English.
 A passing grade is C- or better:

 * If you have had three (3) years or more of a Foreign Language in high school with a passing grade, then you have completed the CSUS Foreign Language Requirement.